MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

-We found that a randomly initialized MLP policy is unable to learn the task, while both policies leveraging the pretrained decoder were able to solve the task and reach the same reward (Fig. \hyperref[fig5]{5b}).
-As shown by the footfall raster plots, the frozen transferred decoder qualitatively learned a more naturalistic locomotion strategy compared to the learnable decoder and the randomly initialized baseline (Fig. \hyperref[fig5]{5c}).
-While the learnable decoder successfully solved the task, it did so through unnatural, ``jittery'' movement patterns, likely due to ``catastrophic forgetting''---the phenomenon where learning a new task quickly results in the overwriting of previously learned solutions \cite{French1999-fp}.
-The randomly initialized baseline failed to solve the task entirely, producing neither natural behavior nor goal achievement.
-Notably, when we simplified the control problem by switching from torque to position actuators (which are generally easier to optimize), the randomly initialized policy solved the task, yet still exhibited unnatural gait patterns (Supplementary Fig. \hyperref[supp6]{6}).
-This demonstrates that pretraining on the imitation objective using \textbf{track-mjx} enables the encoding of important priors for naturalistic behavior, which can subsequently be leveraged by higher-level controllers.
-Critically, freezing the decoder preserved these naturalistic priors while still enabling task learning, whereas allowing the decoder to adapt led to task success at the cost of behavioral realism.
+In the Bowl Escape task, the policy trained from scratch completely failed to solve the task, producing neither goal achievement, as shown by task reward improvement, nor natural behavior, as shown by the kinematic trajectory's overlap with the reference kinematics (\hyperref[fig5]{Fig. 5e}).
+When we simplified the control problem by switching from torque to position actuators, the policy trained from scratch solved the task, yet still exhibited unnatural behavior (\hyperref[suppfig:bowl-position-actuators]{Supplementary Fig.~\ref*{suppfig:bowl-position-actuators}}).
+This demonstrates that pretraining on the imitation objective using \texttt{track-mjx} enables the encoding of strong priors for naturalistic behavior, which can subsequently be leveraged by higher-level controllers.